North Carolina Land Condemnation Attorneys

 Eminent Domain & Land Condemnation

-As an American, it is strange to think that the government may have the right to expropriate your private property for public use.
-Under eminent domain, however, the U.S. government and its agents attempt to exercise this exact right.
-When the government uses its power to take or damage private property for public use, Crumley Roberts is there to stand up for those who cannot stand up for themselves.
+As an American, it is strange to think that the government has the right to take away your private property for public use.
+Under eminent domain, however, the U.S. government, state governments, county and city governments, and their agents often attempt to expropriate this land from its owner.
+When a government uses its power to take or damage private property for public use, Crumley Roberts is here to stand up for those who cannot stand up for themselves.

 Protecting Property Owners’ Rights & Interests